Akpowoochepa/FinalProject/Conclusion.md

 ## Final Thoughts

 The goal of this tutorial was to provide you with the tools and knowledge to improve your academic writing and note-taking skills using Markdown.
-We hope this tutorial serves as a valuable resource in your academic endeavors.
+I hope this tutorial serves as a valuable resource in your academic endeavors.
 Happy writing and note-taking!

 ---
 *End of Tutorial*